-Should you buy a TCL TV?
-If you're shopping for your next television, and are trying to choose between the various budget TV brands out there, you may well have come across the TCL name – but knowing what to make of it is another matter entirely.
+Should you buy a TCL TV in 2021?
+If you're shopping for your next television, and you're trying to choose between the various budget TV brands out there, you may well have come across the TCL name – but knowing what to make of it is another matter entirely.

-That's why we've brought together everything you need to know about the established Chinese electronics brand, including the most recent models we've tested, and what you can expect to pay for them.
+That's why we've brought together everything you need to know about the established Chinese electronics brand, including the most recent models we've tested, new and upcoming models and what you can expect to pay for them.

-You can find out what's new for TCL in our TCL TV 2020 guide, where we run through the new QLED and 8K TV models we saw last year and the ones that are expected over the next twelve months, as well as what upgrades older favorites like the 5-Series and 6-Series are getting to stay up-to-date and competitive with more recent models.
-(Hint: it's a lot of QLED and Mini-LED.)
+You can find out what's new for TCL in our TCL TV 2021 guide, where we run through the new QLED and 8K TV models we saw last year and the ones that are expected over the next twelve months, as well as what upgrades older favorites like the 5-Series and 6-Series are getting to stay up-to-date and competitive with more recent models.
+(Hint: it's a lot of QLED and Mini LED.)

 After a hesitant launch in the UK in 2018, too, TCL is expanding its UK range with two new QLEDs (the C71 and C81) and the promise of 8K TVs to come too – which could well make more of an impact than the low-end DP648 and EP658 models we've seen so far.